 2. Mood swings

-Physical stress, fatigue, changes in metabolism, and hormones can cause many mood swings in pregnant women.
+Physical stress, fatigue, changes in metabolism, and pregnancy hormones can cause many mood swings in pregnant women.
 They are more common in the first trimester, between six and ten weeks.
 These mood swings may reappear in the third trimester (2).

 Stress arising from the thoughts of labor, childbirth, childcare, finances, etc., can cause stress at any stage of pregnancy and is more common with the first child.
 It may lead to crying during pregnancy (3).